The Challenges of Facility Teaching

 Behaviors!!
 Yes, there are TONS of behavior issues in typical public schools today.
 But take all of your "worst" behaviors and put them in one room, and that's kind of what we have in a facility school.
 All of the most challenging behaviors are all together, and feeding off of each other.
 Behaviors I have seen in this school: twerking on the table, running away (spontaneous, but also coordinated where some kids run out the front door and others run out the back), punching the wall, demonstrating stripper moves to the class, throwing anything not bolted down, flipping desks, screaming, swallowing batteries (AA!!), crawling under tables, and many more that I probably blocked out.
 In addition we've had kids crying uncontrollably, sleeping for hours as a coping mechanism, kids curled up in a fetal position, kids who shut down and seem completely unresponsive, and kids attempt self-harm.
 All of this makes learning prepositions or slope-intercept equations seem pretty irrelevant and impossible to focus on.

-For those of you who have never been in such an environment, here are some of the less inappropriate quotes from some of my students just to give you a feel for these kids:
+For those of you who have never been in such an environment, here are some of the more suitable-for-work quotes from some of my students just to give you a feel for these kids:

-"Dayum, if they didn't have that law, I wouldn't be a felon!"
+"Dayum, if they didn't have that law, I wouldn't even be a felon!"

 "I feel like getting restrained today..." (and proceeds to work herself up until she gets into a restraint)